Hi, I'm Sandy.

 Way back when the dinosaurs roamed at the end of 2008, I started paying a little bit more attention to my debt.
 As the year faded into 2009, the idea to build a website to keep myself accountable to eliminating my debt burst into my mind.
 I hopped onto Blogger.com and created a blog that I named My Cheapass Blog.
 I really didn't begin my blog for anyone else to see - it was just a way for me to have the total amount that I owed at my fingertips.
 Here we are years later and this blog has blossomed into a thing.
 Here's a little bit more about me.

 I started this blog with well over $105,665.31 in debt after a failed business and some massive student loans...at least, that's what I said that I owed.
 In actuality I owed a friend another $5,000 and I would receive a notice in the mail that I owed $10,000 in back taxes and penalties.
 This blog has been a chronicle of my journey of getting out of it without filing bankruptcy.

 So, how did I get into this mess?
-Well, you can read the details in my very first post or you can read the short, short version here.
-I basically had a brick and mortar store and borrowed a HELOC as well as money against my credit cards as it began to fail.
-I can tell you exactly when the economy started to tank because it was like I made $20K in sales one month, then $10K the next, then a downward spiral until we closed.
-That and some student loans from undergrad and graduate school.
-Beyond those two major things, I try to be financially responsible, but it doesn’t always work out.
+I basically had a brick and mortar store and borrowed a HELOC as well as money against my credit cards as my business began to fail.
+The balance also comprised of some student loans from undergraduate and graduate school.
+Beyond those two major things, I try to be financially responsible.

 Wait, wait, wait!
 I've been called out for not offering up enough about me, so I'm pasting part of a post I did elsewhere here.
 You asked for it.